 Tucked-away parts of Alcudia Beach

 Alcudia’s beach might be one of the liveliest stretches of sand in Majorca.
 But yes, it has its tucked-away parts, it’s just down to you to seek them out!
 Get there early in the morning to claim your spot or dig around to settle on a shaded patch that’s protected from the touristy buzz.
-The beach is so long that you’ll find somewhere suitable for jogging, chilling out or picnicking.
+The beach is so long that you’ll find somewhere suitable for jogging, chilling out, picnicking and sandcastle-making.

 Ermita de Betlem cycling route